juj/EmbindGenerator/README.md

 After generating the embind bindings files for your C++ types, you must integrate the EmbindGenerator output files to your Emscripten project, and (re)build your codebase with Emscripten.
 To achieve that:

-1. Add the embind_symbols.cpp to your project build pipeline.
+1. Add the embind_symbols.cpp file into your project to be built along with the rest of your project .cpp files.
 This step depends on whatever build architecture you are using.
 The file embind_symbols.cpp <b>must</b> be built with the <b>--bind</b> command line option enabled for Emscripten.
 Also, you may <b>not</b> specify a <b>--std=</b> directive to em++/clang in the invocation, since using --bind will override the C++11 standard to be used for the build of that file.
 2. In the Emscripten .html/.js link stage, add the <b>--bind</b> option.
 This will instruct Emscripten that it needs to link in important internal .js files related to embind.
 If you are missing embind/emval-related symbols at runtime, you may have forgotten this step.
 3. Add a linker option <b>--pre-js embind_symbols.js</b> to the Emscripten .html/.js link stage.
 This will add the EmbindGenerator-generated .js bindings file to the final output.